jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 9 – The Vibe Coding Commandments

 **Abstract:**
 Every great methodology has a manifesto.
-This one’s simple: speed, clarity, observability, and flow.
-We’ll break down the 11 core commandments of vibe coding—rules that keep you productive and your AI accountable.
+This one's simple: speed, clarity, observability, and flow.
+I'll break down the 11 core commandments of vibe coding, rules that keep you productive and your AI accountable.

 ### Outline
 1. **Introduction** – Why codifying behavior matters.